Dau Go cave

 The

-jellyfish.
-After 90 steps up the island, the entrance is
+steps up the island, the entrance is reached.
+The

-reached.
-The ceiling of the grotto is about 25 m.
+ceiling of the grotto is about 25 m.
+Hundreds of

-Hundreds of stalactites falling down from the roof of
+stalactites falling down from the roof of the grotto

-The exterior is a room with a vault full of natural
+exterior is a room with a vault full of natural light.

-light.
-Many forms may be seen in the rock formations of
+Many forms may be seen in the rock formations of the

-the chamber, depending on the imagination of the visitor
+chamber, depending on the imagination of the visitor of

-Crossing the first chamber, one enters the second
+course.
+Crossing the first chamber, one enters the

-chamber through a narrow passage.
-The light here is
+second chamber through a narrow passage.
+The light here

-mysterious, and new images appear in the stone.
-It makes
+is mysterious, and new images appear in the stone.
+It

 The third chamber of the grotto is widely opened.
 At the